project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ### Restore Cassandra

-Ensure that the prerequisites are met and follow the steps to restore the Cassandra database:
+Ensure that the prerequisites are met.
+To restore the Cassandra database:

 1.Copy the Cassandra backup snapshot to the instance where you want to restore